robinbb/blog/src/hugo/content/blog/motivating-engagement.md

 ---
 title: "Motivation for Employee Engagement on Software Teams"
 date: "2020-07-27"
-draft: true
+draft: false
 ---

-# Motivation for Employee Engagement on Software Teams
+It is important for members of your software team to be engaged for 2 reasons:

-Why is it important for members of your software team to be engaged?
-Because it is morally right, and because engagement so directly affects the bottom line.
+Because it is morally right, and because engagement so positively affects your team's effectiveness.

 In 2016, in an exploration of the prediction of team success, Gallup performed [a pertinent meta analysis](https://www.gallup.com/workplace/236468/moneyball-business-employee-engagement-meta-analysis.aspx)